SalonRaut7/Olympic-medals-prediction/README.md

 # Olympic Medals Prediction Model

-This project uses scikit learn for predicting the number of medals a country will win at the Olympics based on historical data.
+This project Linear Regression for predicting the number of medals a country will win at the Olympics based on historical data.

 ## Project Overview